observeinc/otel-setup-examples/python/README.md

 The setup functions mirror those in the Flask example, ensuring consistency across different frameworks.

+## 🔌 gRPC Application Example

+The [grpc/otel.py](grpc/otel.py) file demonstrates OpenTelemetry setup for gRPC applications.
+The configuration follows the same patterns as Flask and FastAPI examples, with adjustments for gRPC's client-server architecture.

+### Key Components
+- **Tracing**: Configured using TracerProvider and OTLPSpanExporter.
+- **Metrics**: Set up with MeterProvider and OTLPMetricExporter.
+- **Logging**: Implemented via LoggerProvider and OTLPLogExporter.
+- **Instrumentation**: Applied to gRPC client and server using GrpcInstrumentor.

+The setup functions maintain consistency with other framework examples while providing gRPC-specific instrumentation.

 ## ⚙️ Automatic Instrumentation

 OpenTelemetry supports automatic instrumentation, which allows you to instrument your application without modifying the source code.
 This is achieved using the opentelemetry-instrument command-line tool.